Gerold55/laptop/API.md

 There is no own compatible items registrator.
 The item needs to match the item group to be usable with the laptops
 - `laptop_removable_floppy = 1` - The item is a floppy
 - `laptop_removable_usb = 1` - The item is usb storage disk

+## Browser app specific functions
+- `laptop.browser_api.navigate(app, mtos, pagename)` Check the "pagename" and start if the app have browser_page setting
+- `formspec = laptop.browser_api.header_formspec_func(app, mtos)` Contains the formspec for navigation bar.
+Needs to be included to all pages
+- `laptop.browser_api.header_receive_fields_func(app, mtos, sender, fields)` Process the navigation bar buttons.
+Needs to be included to all pages